Derek-Jones/ESEUR-book/README.md

 The Github repo for issues involving the book "Empirical Software Engineering using R" by Derek M. Jones.

-[Blog post](http://shape-of-code.coding-guidelines.com/2012/06/22/background-to-my-book-project-empirical-software-engineering-with-r/) giving some background on the book.
+[Blog post](http://shape-of-code.coding-guidelines.com/2012/06/22/background-to-my-book-project-empirical-software-engineering-with-r/) giving some, slightly out of date, background on the book.

 [Plots of the data page](http://www.knosof.co.uk/ESEUR/figures/index.html).